edwards1945/rS/README.txt

 # 120111 - work on multiple state branching in Hand.
 ## but first reimplement FullState in newState with fastef full rS deck of cards and stacks.
 ## newFullState done with short test.
+## changed Stack and stack_testdocs attribute get_tops => .head & headsL.
+## emoves all the original class State and not used stuff.
+## some problems with IDE tests. don't work
 # MOD 7.7.1
 # 120111 # newState.move() full implement; simple tests run and in state_testdocs.py.
 Really improved logging: all in one place in move().
 ## added use of 'hand' instead of 'top' as it is in State: mostly in Stack too.